IBM-Cloud/docs/services/Cloudant/offerings/bluemix.md

     which is a read of a specific document, based on the `_id` of the document.
 2. A write,
+    which is the creation,
+    modification,
-    which is the creation or modification of an individual document, or any update due to an index build.
+    or deletion of an individual document,
+    or any update due to an index build.
 3. A query,
     which is a request made to one of the Cloudant query endpoints,